Wabinab/Xenoblade-Chronicles-3-The-Book/src/01_prologue.md

 A little girl with wings on the back of her head was running and jumping, pushing and shoving through the crowd.
 She was clearly on her way, not noticing even when stepped on a puddle.
 A while later, she turned to her back, waiving to her friends: "Come on!
 Hurry up!
 The Queen's anniversary is going to start without us, guys!"

-A tanned boy was tailing behind closely, acknowledged immediately, "Yeah, move your feet!
+A grey-skin boy was tailing behind closely, acknowledged immediately, "Yeah, move your feet!
 Hop hop!
 Run like you mean it!" and continue running behind the girl.

 Two other boys, one thin, another chubby, was panting trying to catch up with the two.
 "Slow down, guys!"
 The fat boy, green haired, his hair so long his right eye was covered, had to push himself others on the side for someone his size to tune his direction while passing between the crowds.
 Nonetheless, we could see his eyes lighting up, asking, "Is it true, though, there's gonna be fireworks!"